naglfar/krunner-keepassxc/README.md

 Requires at least Python3.5, running the .pyz file requires python 3.6.

 ## quick start from the KDE store ##
 Soon you should be able to install the plugin through the krunner settings, until then you can find it on the [web store](https://store.kde.org/p/1414906/)
 Download the archive, extract and run the install.sh, which should get everything up and running without doing anything else.

 ## more manual ways of getting started ##

-### start using pex or pyz file ###
+### start using pyz file ###
-Just download [krunner-keepassxc.pex](https://github.com/naglfar/krunner-keepassxc/releases/download/1.5.2/krunner-keepassxc.pex) or [krunner-keepassxc.pyz](https://github.com/naglfar/krunner-keepassxc/releases/download/1.5.2/krunner-keepassxc.pyz) and you're good to go!
+Just download [krunner-keepassxc.pyz](https://github.com/naglfar/krunner-keepassxc/releases/download/1.5.2/krunner-keepassxc.pyz) and you're good to go!
-They are executable files you can just run
+This is a fully self-contained Python zipapp with included dependencies (see [github.com/linkedin/shiv](https://github.com/linkedin/shiv))
 ```
-$ ./krunner-keepassxc.pex	# or do $ python krunner-keepassxc.pex
 $ ./krunner-keepassxc.pyz	# or do $ python krunner-keepassxc.pyz
 ```